liqd/adhocracy/docs/_build/html/_sources/rest.txt

 ---------------

-All data submitted is expected to be either URL-encoded (for GET requests) or ``application/x-www-form-urlencoded`` (i.e. formatted as an HTML form).
+All data submitted is expected to be either URL-encoded (for GET requests) or ``application/x-www-form-urlencoded`` (i.e. formatted as an HTML form, for either POST and PUT requests).
 Accept/Content-type based submission of JSON/XML data will be implemented in a later release.

 A meta parameter called ``_method`` is evaluated for each request to fake a request method if needed.
 This is useful for older HTTP libraries or